geoph9/SimpleASR/README.md

 In this dataset we have one digit per wav file.
 See [here](https://github.com/Jakobovski/free-spoken-digit-dataset) for the data.
 The wave filename is of the form `{digitLabel}_{speakerName}_{index}.wav` (e.g. 7_jackson_32.wav means that jackson said the number 7 and this was his 32nd try).

+__Note: Cloning this repository will not work.
+Just follow the steps bellow.__

 All recordings are 8Khz.
 Other information about our data:

 1. 4 different speakers